rinatkhaziev/wp-frontend-uploader/readme.txt

 == Description ==

 This plugin is useful if you want to power up your site with user content and give your visitors ability to easily upload content.
+You can easily customize the form using special shortcodes inside [fu-upload-form]

 == Installation ==